 Reversed and together with the Knight of Wands, The Hierophant could indicate that the person you are seeing is not likely to commit.
 Together with The Devil, Death Rx* or The World Rx, The Hierophant could mean a commitment that keeps going long past its ability to bring joy to either party.

-On an occult and soul alchemy level, The Hierophant is the part of the Self which blesses the ritual of Hieros gamos – the integration of male and female principles.
+On an occult and soul alchemy level, The Hierophant is the part of the Self which blesses the ritual of hieros gamos – the alchemical union between male and female.
 In Wicca, the ritual is enacted symbolically by dipping a dagger into a chalice.
 This ritual usually takes place during Beltane (either symbolically or enacted by a priest and priestess) in the time of Taurus which is the Astrological correspondence for The Hierophant.

 In a reading for a single person, The Hierophant could indicate that they long and/or are ready for a committed relationship.
-In answer to where this type of love is likely to be found, it would be in a teaching/learning environment, educational/religious institution or through bonding over music.
+In answer to where this type of love is likely to be found, it would be in a teaching/learning environment, educational/religious institution or through bonding over similar tastes in music.

 Sexually, this card reflects the duality between spirituality and tradition inherent in this card.
 The sensual Goddess energy of the Venusian Zodiac sign Taurus is certainly present but could be inhibited by a patriarchal upbringing.